CleverCloud/documentation/content/doc/administrate/log-management.md

 ### HTTPS

-There is a side project, available on GitHub which enables to create a HTTPS logs drain, fully compatible with Clever Cloud.
+There is a side project, available on GitHub which enables to create a drain to collect logs through an HTTPS endpoint.
+It is fully compatible with Clever Cloud.

 You could host it as an app and an add-on on Clever Cloud.
 A complete README explains all the features.